xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 5 Data types.md

 alert( arr.concat([3, 4], 5, 6) ); // 1,2,3,4,5,6
 ```

-If an array-like object has a special Symbol.isConcatSpreadable property, then it’s treated as an array by concat.
+If an array-like object has a special `Symbol.isConcatSpreadable` property, then it’s treated as an array by `concat`.

 ### Iterate: forEach

-The arr.forEach method allows to run a function for every element of the array.
+The `arr.forEach` method allows to run a function for every element of the array.

 ```js
 arr.forEach(function(item, index, array) {